adeanand2552/adeanand2552/README.md

 Before the advent of IaC, infrastructure management was typically a manual and time-consuming process.
 System administrators and operations teams had to:

-1. Manually Configure Servers: Servers and other infrastructure components were often set up and configured manually, which could lead to inconsistencies and errors.
+1. **Manually Configure Servers**: Servers and other infrastructure components were often set up and configured manually, which could lead to inconsistencies and errors.

-2. Lack of Version Control: Infrastructure configurations were not typically version-controlled, making it difficult to track changes or revert to previous states.
+2. **Lack of Version Control**: Infrastructure configurations were not typically version-controlled, making it difficult to track changes or revert to previous states.

-3. Documentation Heavy: Organizations relied heavily on documentation to record the steps and configurations required for different infrastructure setups.
+3. **Documentation Heavy**: Organizations relied heavily on documentation to record the steps and configurations required for different infrastructure setups.
 This documentation could become outdated quickly.

-4. Limited Automation: Automation was limited to basic scripting, often lacking the robustness and flexibility offered by modern IaC tools.
+4. **Limited Automation**: Automation was limited to basic scripting, often lacking the robustness and flexibility offered by modern IaC tools.

-5. Slow Provisioning: Provisioning new resources or environments was a time-consuming process that involved multiple manual steps, leading to delays in project delivery.
+5. **Slow Provisioning**: Provisioning new resources or environments was a time-consuming process that involved multiple manual steps, leading to delays in project delivery.

 IaC addresses these challenges by providing a systematic, automated, and code-driven approach to infrastructure management.
 Popular IaC tools include Terraform, AWS CloudFormation, Azure Resource Manager templates others.